lokesh-kannan04/AI_Powered_Nutrition_Planner/README.md

 ### 10. LLM Comparision - Accuracy in detecting Deficiency by different LLMs for same Person.
 Comparision on how exactly LLMs detect the actual deficiency of real person.
 ![LLM](./screenshots/Picture10.png)

+---

+## Conclusion

+APNP is more than just a nutrition tracker — it's an intelligent system built to personalize health and wellness using modern AI capabilities.
+By analyzing symptoms, customizing daily nutrient goals, and providing interactive chatbot support, it empowers users to take control of their nutritional health effortlessly.

+With a seamless web interface and convenient WhatsApp integration, APNP bridges the gap between clinical insights and everyday food choices, making it a practical and innovative solution for anyone aiming to improve their diet and overall well-being.

+---